 There is no dredging proposed for the Proposed Action, it is not in a waterway of the State of New York.
 Any soil that will be excavated will be handled in accordance with Part 375 and DER-10 Regulations.
-If soil needs to be disposed of, it will be precharacterized and taken to the proper licensed facility, or it will be re-used on-site in accordance with all NYSDEC Regulations.
-At present, the data from soil and groundwater analysis does not indicate that a SSDS or SVE will be necessary.
-However, the building foundation will be designed to accommodate all required soil vapor intrusuion, if deemed necessary.
+If soil needs to be disposed of, it will be pre-characterized and taken to the proper licensed facility, or it will be reused on-site in accordance with all NYSDEC Regulations.
+The laboratory results for chlorinated VOCs in groundwater indicated that 1,1,2-trichloroethane (TCA) and 1,2-dichloroethane (DCA) were present in groundwater at concentrations that exceeded the NYSDEC Ambient Water Quality Standards.
+Although the levels are low, they are above NYSDEC standards, and soil vapor sampling and/or vapor mitigation is necessary to assess the potential impact.
+Since soil vapor sampling was not conducted, a vapor barrier and/or SSDS will be required as part of the building design.